perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 The patch is added in this way:

 On Windows it is easy to enable/disable Zero RPM from the Radeon software that has this option in custom settings.
 But on macOS there is no such possibility.
 So far, existing option to disable Zero RPM in macOS is the creation on Windows, from the AMD card ROM, of a SoftPowerPlayTable (sPPT) (contains the graphics card settings in the form of a hexadecimal value) that OpenCore can load into DeviceProperties.
 If the sPPT is saved in Windows after disabling Zero RPM, macOS when loading the sPPT also works with Zero RPM disabled.
 But it is a complex task that requires specific programs and is not within the reach of the inexperienced user.

+### AMD 5000 and 6000 in Monterey 12.3

+The release of macOS Monterey 12.3 has broken the operation of Radeon 5000 and 6000 series, not in all cases but in quite a few of them judging by comments posted on the forums.
+This problem has also happened on real Macs but it seems to be more much more frequent on Hackintosh.
+5500, 5700, 6800 and 6900 models (XT and non XT) have been most affected.
+6600 models (XT and non XT) seem to be free of the issue that manifests itself in a very evident drop in graphic performance after updating to 12.3, in some cases the system becomes unusable and in other cases a big part of the graphic power is simply lost.

+My GPU is RX 6600 XT so it has not been affected by this issue.

+Solutions have been proposed to fix this.
+The simplest is to add in DeviceProperties of config.plist some properties that set  Henbury framebuffer for each of the 4 ports of this GPU.
+By default Radeon framebuffer (ATY,Radeon) is loaded.
+But on AMDRadeonX6000Framebuffer.kext (in its Info.plist file) AMDRadeonNavi23Controller has "ATY,Henbury" and 6600 series are Navi 23.
+This is why this framebuffer is specifically proposed.

+The patch is added in this way:

 ```
 <key>DeviceProperties</key>
     <dict>